gintarios/hello-world/README.md

 Hi!

-My name is Gin and I am going to do a lot of coding!
+My name is Gin.
+Welcome to my Github page!
-P.s. my favourite food is potatoes:)